dawnl3ss/Selene/README.md

 $ cd Selene
 ```
 ## 📌 How to start ?
 Selene is an easy-to-use script written with python3.
-Thus, we will use python3 to start.
+Thus, we will use python3 to start it.
 The <a href="https://github.com/dawnl3ss/Selene/blob/main/main.py">main.py</a> file takes 3 differents parameters :
 - -hh / --host : the MySQL host ip-address.
 - -u / --user : the username.